AlexHamn/LittleAlchemy2Text_MCP/README_MCP.md

 3. Build on your discoveries (steam + air = cloud)
 4. Look for **multi-result combinations** - some create multiple items at once!
 5. Pay attention to final item notifications - they help you focus on combinable items
+6. **Specify reasoning types** when starting games to enable cognitive approach analysis
-6. **Add reasoning explanations** to your attempts for better logging and analysis
+7. **Add reasoning explanations** to your attempts for better logging and analysis
-7. Use `get_attempt_logs` to review your strategy and success patterns
+8. Use `get_attempt_logs` to review individual attempt patterns and strategies
+9. Use `get_session_logs` to analyze overall performance and learning effectiveness
-8. Pay attention to successful combinations from other sessions
+10. Pay attention to successful combinations from other sessions
-9. Experiment!
+11. Experiment!
 There are hundreds of possible combinations

 ## Game Features via MCP